Josh Bell Player Props: Guardians vs. Marlins

 Marlins Pitching Rankings

-- The 8.5 strikeouts per nine innings put together by the Marlins pitching staff ranks 20th in MLB.
+- The 8.3 strikeouts per nine innings put together by the Marlins pitching staff ranks 24th in the league.

-- The Marlins' 4.26 team ERA ranks 14th across all league pitching staffs.
+- The Marlins have the 13th-ranked team ERA among all league pitching staffs (4.00).

-- Marlins pitchers combine to surrender the 10th-fewest home runs in baseball (20 total, 1.1 per game).
+- Marlins pitchers combine to surrender the ninth-fewest home runs in baseball (20 total, one per game).

-- Alcantara (1-2 with a 5.84 ERA and 20 strikeouts in 24 2/3 innings pitched) makes the start for the Marlins, his fifth of the season.
+- Luzardo makes the start for the Marlins, his fifth of the season.
+He is 2-0 with a 2.74 ERA and 26 strikeouts in 23 2/3 innings pitched.

-- The righty's last appearance came on Sunday against the Arizona Diamondbacks, when he threw six innings, surrendering four earned runs while giving up seven hits.
+- The left-hander last appeared on Monday against the San Francisco Giants, when he threw 4 1/3 innings, allowing three earned runs while giving up six hits.

 © 2023 Data Skrive.
 All rights reserved.